 The Ethereum blockchain

-Ethereum is a decentralized platform that allows developers to create their own decentralized applications (dapps) and smart contracts.
+Ethereum is a decentralised platform that allows developers to create their own decentralised applications (dapps) and smart contracts.
 Ethereum is well-known for its neutrality and immutability features, contributing to its effectiveness as a platform for developers to launch new projects.
 On the blockchain platform, it uses Ether (ETH) as its native cryptocurrency.

 Ethereum was created to leverage the open-source nature of Bitcoin and bring greater innovation to the cryptocurrency industry.
 Providing a platform on which developers can create new blockchain projects has led to a large number of new cryptocurrencies and the inclusion of many industries far beyond the finance sector.

 Ethereum uses ETH to fuel all operations on the network, requiring users to pay what are known as "gas fees" to facilitate any Ethereum transactions.
 These gas fees are designed to compensate miners for the computational power required.